Steaming To Monemvasia

 probably did not even have a policeman

-of it's own, and who comes to town but
+of its own, and who comes to town but

 the world's most well known cop.
 Each